Linda Carty

-Linda Anita Carty (born 5 October 1958) is a Kittitian-American (Note: Saint Kitts and Nevis was still a British colony in 1958, giving her British citizenship.) former schoolteacher who is on death row in Texas.
-In February 2002, she was sentenced to death for the abduction and murder in 2001 of 20-year-old Joana Rodriguez in order to steal Rodriguez's newborn son.
+Linda Anita Carty (born 5 October 1958) is a Kittitian-American (Note: Saint Kitts and Nevis was still a British colony in 1958, giving her British citizenship.) former schoolteacher who is on death row in Texas, United States.
+In February 2002, she was sentenced to death for the abduction and murder in 2001 of 25-year-old Joana Rodriguez in order to steal Rodriguez's newborn son.
 Carty claimed she was framed by her co-defendants who were drug dealers because she had previously been an informant.

 Carty has appealed her conviction, with her most recent petition to the United States Supreme Court for a writ of certiorari being denied by the Supreme Court on November 13, 2018.

 Early life and education

 Carty was born on the island of St. Kitts, Saint Christopher-Nevis-Anguilla (present-day, Saint Kitts and Nevis) to Anguillan parents, Carty holds British citizenship as St. Kitts was a British colony at the time of her birth.
 She emigrated to the United States in 1982.
 Carty studied pharmacology at the University of Houston.